- Applicants must have an academic background in a relevant field such as forestry, environmental science, computer science, or geography.

 - If you plan on taking an English proficiency test with a different testing agency, please contact us for information on the minimum test score required.

 - Please note that at UBC, minimum test scores vary from program to program.
-Forestry’s minimum language score requirements are higher than the minimums listed by Faculty of Graduate and Postdoctoral Studies.
+Forestry’s minimum language score requirements are higher than the minimums listed by the Faculty of Graduate and Postdoctoral Studies.

 - If you do not meet minimum Forestry language scores, you may be granted an exemption with the recommendation of the Program Director and approval from the Faculty of Graduate and Postdoctoral Studies.
 An exception may be granted based on an applicant’s excellent academic record and potential language ability.
 Exceptions are evaluated on a case-by-case basis and may require an interview and submission of a writing sample.

 - If you completed your degree credential in a non-English speaking country but your university’s primary language of instruction is English, we require an official letter from the University Registrar to confirm this.
-In such cases you may be exempted from language testing.
+In such cases, you may be exempted from language testing.

 - We welcome applications from both domestic and international students.
 Individuals of Aboriginal ancestry are particularly encouraged to apply.
 Please read the additional information for Aboriginal applicants to graduate programs.